matteaparker/Project3/README.md

 # Project3
-This is a single page tutorial website for Designing for Screens class.
+This is a single page tutorial website made for a Designing for Screens class assignment.